The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as domestic worker.

 Can my boss discriminate against me?

-However, depending on the county where you work, you may be protected against discrimination and harassment.
+However, depending on the county where you work, the number of employees may not matter and you may be protected against discrimination and harassment.
 For example, if you work in Cook County, your boss cannot discriminate against you or sexually harass you.
 If you believe you have been the subject of illegal discrimination or harassment and you work in Cook County, contact the Cook County Commission on Human Rights.
 You may also contact the Chicago Commission on Human Relations if you work in Chicago.
 If you work in another county or municipality, contact your county to find out about its laws regarding discrimination and harassment.

 What is the minimum wage for domestic workers?